backstage/backstage/plugins/circleci/README.md

 ## Features

-- List top 50 builds for a project
+- List top 20 pipelines for a project
-- Dive into one build to see logs
+- Dive into one workflow to see jobs and steps
-- Polling (logs only)
-- Retry builds
+- Retry workflows
 - Works for both project and personal tokens
-- Pagination for builds
+- Infinite pagination for pipelines

 ## Limitations